Published online Oct 27, 2021. doi: 10.4240/wjgs.v13.i10.1235

 First decision: August 15, 2021

 Published online: October 27, 2021

-Survival data in a prospectively maintained surgical database were interrogated to review demographic, surgical, and survival outcomes.
-These were compared between groups according to treatment and nodal count.
+Patient data were analysed from a prospectively maintained surgical survival database.
+Demographic, surgical, and survival outcomes were compared between groups according to treatment and nodal count.

-NACT did not appear to affect overall or disease-free survival in our cohort.
-Instead, an overall survival benefit was observed in patients who had ≥ 30 lymph nodes removed, and a benefit in disease-free survival which neared significance.
-Ideally, surgeons should aim to harvest more than 30 lymph nodes in the contemporary era.
+NACT did not appear to affect overall or disease-free survival.
+However, an overall survival benefit was observed in patients with ≥ 30 lymph nodes removed, and a benefit in disease-free survival which was not significant.